-Until scheme registration is confirmed any:
+Until scheme registration is confirmed by HMRC:

 Conditions for registering a pension scheme